-- J. If a case contains items that are not analyzed and the items are considered "containers," the contents need to be distinctly described.
-If the containers are empty, then describe them as such.
-Be clear in the description, so the reader understands what are contents and which are separate items. - 1.
-Good Description example:
+- M. If a case contains items that are not analyzed and the items are considered "containers," the items and/or contents need to be distinctly described.
+Be clear in the description, so the reader understands what are contents and which are separate items.

+- 1. Good Description example:

-"One evidence envelope containing:
+- "One evidence envelope containing: